-The Peace River Property is comprised of 17 leases with the government of the Province of Alberta, Canada.
-All of the leases are for a 15 year term, require minimum annual lease payments, and grant the Company the right to explore for potential oil sands opportunities on the respective lease.
+The Peace River Property interest (hereinafter referred to as "Cadotte West", "Cadotte Central", "Cadotte East" or collectively the "Cadotte Leases" is comprised of 17 leases with the Government of the Province of Alberta, Canada.
+All of the leases are for a 15-year term, require minimum annual lease payments, and grant the Company the right to explore for potential oil sands opportunities on the respective lease.